Thieves Steal Priceless Diamonds In Heist At Dresden's 'Green Vault' Museum

 Details of the heist are still emerging, as police investigate and look for the perpetrators.
 Saxony's police say they believe the thieves fled the scene in an Audi A6 sedan — and that an identical vehicle was later found on fire in an underground parking lot.

 Laying out a timeline on its Twitter feed, the museum's parent organization, the Dresden State Art Collections, says the first police car was called to the building at 5:04 a.m. local time.
 Within a minute, a report emerged of an escape vehicle, setting off an intense search in the city.
 Around the same time, officials realized there had been a power failure in the museum's section of Dresden.

-Soon afterwards, a broken electrical control box was found in the area — and the authorities are still working to determine whether that may have been a case of sabotage.
+Soon afterwards, an electrical control box nearby was found to be disabled — and the authorities are still working to determine whether that may have been a case of sabotage.
 While initial reports suggested the power might have been cut to the museum's security systems, police later said that the outage had affected street lights in the area of the crime scene.

 New of the heist was startling, given the museum's status as one of Europe's largest collections of jewels and European artistry.
 And the break-in triggered strong personal feelings in Saxony, where the museum serves as a repository of a cultural identity that goes back for centuries.